Skip to content

 uv run worldforge benchmark --provider mock --iterations 5

-uv run worldforge benchmark --provider mock --operation generate --format json
+uv run worldforge benchmark --provider mock --operation predict --format json

 uv run worldforge benchmark --provider mock --operation embed --format markdown